Project-Silicium/WoA-Guides/Mu-Qcom/Vendors/Samsung/remove-win-recovery-disk-checking.md

 <br />
 (Replace W with your device Win partition letter): <br />
 In ```W:\Windows\System32``` directory find ```autochk.exe``` and right click on it. <br />
-Click on Properties > Security > Advanced > Owner change > (Enter your PC username) <br />
+Click on Properties > Security > Advanced > Owner change > (Enter your PC username). <br />
 Click Add > Select a principal > (Enter your username) > Check "Full control" under basic permissions. <br />

-Close all dialog boxes and delete:
+## Delete autochk.exe (Step 3.2)

+After changing the file permissions, now you can delete:
 ```
-(Replace W with your device Win partition letter):
+# Replace W with your device Win partition letter
 W:\Windows\System32\autochk.exe
 ```
 <br />

+After doing these steps, you won't have to worry about Windows messing with your UFS partition table on Samsung devices.